rexxtd/BVBND-WebApp/README.md

 ~~[Main Application](https://bvbnd.herokuapp.com/)~~

-<b>Due to the new Heroku update that removes the free plan, many demos have been taken down.</b>
+<b>Due to new Heroku's update that remove free plan, many demos have been taken down.</b>

-I recommend hosting the web application using a local address.
-If there is any new method for hosting the website, I will try to update it.
+I recommend to host the web application using local address.
+If there is any new method to hosting the website, I will try to update it.

 ## Features